microsoft/PowerBI-CSharp/README.md

 For questions or issues using the SDKs please log an issue and we will respond as quickly as possible.

-For more information regarding onboarding to Power BI Embedded see our [Azure documentation](https://azure.microsoft.com/en-us/services/power-bi-embedded/).
+For more information regarding onboarding to Power BI Embedded see our [Embedding documentation](https://powerbi.microsoft.com/en-us/documentation/powerbi-developer-embedding/).

 ## Power BI Embedded REST Client
 The `Microsoft.PowerBI.Api` is a .NET REST Client to easily consume the Power BI Embedded REST services.